golang-leipzig/golang-leipzig.github.io/content/posts/meetup-56-wrapup.md

-Google Agent SDK at this time only supports gemini out of the box, so we wrote a simple agent from scratch (against any openai compatible endpoint) and ended up with an agent that had a list of tools (some of them not fully implemented):
+Google Agent SDK at this time only supports gemini out of the box, so we wrote a simple agent from scratch (against any openai compatible endpoint) and ended up with an program that had a short list of tools (some of them just stubs):

 ```
 get_weather